davidholyko/dko-tic-tac-toe-client/README.md

 ## Planning and Development

 Planning:
+0. Don't plan anything
+1. Start coding without planning or reading instructions anything
+2. Refactor and complete small goals that lead upto a big goal
-  Step 1: Start coding without planning or reading instructions anything Step 2: After making progress, go back and check if what was done makes anything on the to-do list
+3. After making progress, go back and check if what was done makes anything on the to-do list

 #### My Process